cfwheels/cfwheels/wheels/docs/07 Contributing to Wheels/02 Documentation Guidelines.md

+# Documentation Guidelines

-#summary We know what volunteering is like, so we want to make it as efficient for everyone as possible.
-Here are the rules of the road for contributing documentation to the project.
+*summary We know what volunteering is like, so we want to make it as efficient for everyone as possible.
+Here are the rules of the road for contributing documentation to the project.*

 The Docs are as important as the code itself.
 How is anyone going to use Wheels if they can't learn how to?
 And the great docs by Allaire/Macromedia/Adobe are a big reason why you've always loved !ColdFusion, right?

 ### Steve, Our Persona

 In hopes of keeping everyone in the same spirit, let's give the narrator of the website and documentation the name *Steve*.
 Let's pretend that we're Steve when writing in order to keep things interesting, friendly to our audience, and consistent.

 Here's a description of Steve's persona.
 Being a Wheels nerd, you'll probably find himself easy to relate to.

  * Snarky and not afraid to color outside of the lines of formalities a little bit.
  * Has a dry sense of humor but is still funny.